Liqwid-Labs/liqwid-libs/README.md

 # `plutarch-benchmark`
 Public discussion and assistance can be found on [discord](https://discord.gg/yGkjxrYueB) @ #liqwid-libs

+Tickets and project management can be found on [Notion](https://www.notion.so/liqwid)

 ## What is this?

 A helper library to compare algorithm implementations of Plutarch code.